We can release equity from a property that you own in Australia but we cannot use a property overseas as security.

 Many Australian residents choose to buy property in a foreign country to take advantage of capital growth trends or simply because they have a cultural connection to that nation.

-Although lenders in Australia can’t fund your purchase outright, there are a few solutions available to you if you already own a property Down Under and you can use a little creativity.
+Although lenders in Australia can’t fund your purchase outright, there are a few solutions available to you if you already own a property Down Under.

 How does buying property overseas work?